rayandasoriya/rayandasoriya/README.md

 <h1 align="center">Hi there 👋</h1>

-I am <b>Rayan Dasoriya</b>, a Software Developer 💻 at Google working on some cool project in a Google Cloud Platform team.
+I am <b>Rayan Dasoriya</b>, a Software Developer 💻 at Google working on some cool project in a Google Cloud team.
 Python, Go and bash scripts are my go-to programming languages.
 I also completed [#100DaysOfCode challenge](https://github.com/rayandasoriya/100DaysOfCode).

 💬 Always eager to learn and adapt to new technology!